-“Welding technology has moved from analog to digital,” explained Brian Burroughs, who leads Newport News’ welding school.
+“Welding technology has moved from analog to digital,” explained the lead of Newport News’ welding school.
 “The shipyard does more automatic welding now, too.”
 With updated welding equipment, shipbuilders will be more precise with structural welding, pipe welding and more.

 And the superlifts are going to get even larger—and fewer—with every ship in the class.
 One superlift on Kennedy will combine 19 individual sections on Ford, which equates to fewer crane lifts and less manpower.